-- a.
-A courtesy runner may be any player on the team roster.
-SSUSA rules for seniors apply (except for league rule on courtesy runners allowed for batters). - b.
-A courtesy runner must report to the umpire and may enter the game only prior to the first pitch to any batter.
-A courtesy runner is considered in the game when he touches the base.
-A courtesy runner cannot be replaced by another courtesy runner unless injured severely enough to leave the game.
-If a courtesy runner is determined to be illegal, he will be called out upon touching the base (or any time the error is caught while he is still on base), and no other courtesy runner is allowed.
-The original runner may not return as the runner.
-A runner who is replaced with a courtesy runner may not be used as a courtesy runner for the remainder of the inning.
-A courtesy runner on base when it is his turn to bat will be declared out at the base and then takes his turn at bat. - c.
-Before the game, (Competitive only) teams may designate two players who may have a courtesy runner from home, and announce the player(s) to the umpire and opposing manager.
-These runners from home will be limited to a single on the initial hit, no matter where the ball ends up.
-All other runners that are already on base can advance at their own risk as normal.
-After the initial single, that runner can advance as many bases as possible on any of the next batted balls.
-If another player gets injured during the game, he may have a runner from home with the opposing manager's approval.
-The courtesy runner may be different for each at bat.
-All other courtesy runner rules apply.
-(See diagram on back cover for starting line.)
-(Note: Draft and Women's conferences have own rules on runners from home.) - 2.
-Sliding.
+Runners on 2nd or 3rd cannot be forced out (at 3rd, or home) due to the courtesy runner going to 2nd, but they may advance at their own risk

+- 2. Sliding.
 Sliding or diving into first base or the scoring plate is not permitted, except to avoid a collision, and such players will be called out; however, a player may slide or dive into second or third base, or when returning to any base.
 Runners shall be called out for contact with a defensive player if, in the judgment of the umpire, the contact was deliberate, or the runner reasonably could have minimized or avoided contact and failed to do so. - 3.
 Plays at home.
-A base runner must be RETIRED AT HOME without a tag.
-The defensive player with the possession of the ball must tag the strike mat after the runner has crossed the commitment line but has not touched the scoring plate (or scoring line).
+The defensive player with possession of the ball must tag the strike mat after the runner's foot has touched or crossed the commitment line but has not touched the scoring plate (or scoring line).
 The runner shall also be called out if the runner touches or crosses over any portion of the strike mat or runs through the batter's box.
 Runners shall not be called out for any contact with a defensive player not in contact with home plate unless, in the umpire's judgment, the runner deliberately hit or could have expected to minimize or avoid contact and failed to do so.
 BASE RUNNERS AND DEFENSIVE PLAYERS should exercise extreme caution at the bases to prevent injuries.